ryanatkn/gro/src/lib/docs/gen.md

 Integrating codegen into our development process is a simple idea with vast potential.
-It lets us have a single source of truth for data that would otherwise be scattered throughout our codebases without compromising any of our code's runtime characteristics.
+It lets us have a single source of truth for data without compromising any of our code's runtime characteristics.
 We can generate documentation, types,
 `index.ts` files exporting directories,